indrekots/indrekots.github.io/_posts/articles/2019-02-25-consumer-driven-contract-testing.md

 He included a pact verification step that starts up a Pact mock HTTP server and the Customer service.
 Pact's mock server will take all the requests from the pact file and play them against a running instance of a Customer service.
 Then it observes how Customer service responds and compares the responses to the ones in the pact file.
-If they don't match, the test will fail and Customer service is not compatible with Billing service.
+If they don't match, the test will fail and Customer service is deemed not compatible with Billing service.

 Looking at the bigger picture, Pact allowed Alice and Bob to verify whether Customer and Billing service speak the same language without having to spin up both services and writing classical integration tests.